vmware-archive/gcp-env-bootstrap/bosh-environment/README.md

 - A clean GCP project with all traces of the director removed.

+## Deprovisioning

+We can't delete GCP projects, so deleting VMs after a cohort ends is the next best thing.
+To run `bbl down` on all projects in a cohort, use `deprovision-cohort.sh`:

+    ```
+    ./deprovision-cohort.sh <group id> <cohrt id>
+    ```

+This will create a tmux session with windows running `bbl down` for each project in the `envs/` directory that matches that `group id` param.

 ## Multiple environments

 Use [tmux](https://en.wikipedia.org/wiki/Tmux) to bring up multiple